Heartfelt Healthcare – from Head to Toe

 - Referrals to mental health agency partners

-For this reason, we’ve included a social worker at every well-child medical visit since 1920.
+For this reason, we’ve included a social worker at most well-child medical visit since 1920.
+Recently, there is also the connection to a Social Worker for the clinic’s dental patients.
+Now, most patients who visit the clinic for their preventative dental visits will also be screened and have access to speak with a Social Worker.
 This differentiating feature is critical to treating the child as a whole.
 Ideally children should enjoy life, play, and learn in a safe place; however, many children are not able to live up to this idealistic picture.
 At the clinic, Social workers help the caregivers (mother, father, foster parent, or guardian) understand their child’s behavior as being complex and affected by factors (physical health, mental health, home environment, social and economic challenges).
 We all work as a team to meet your needs.

 During every well child visit a social worker will come speak with you to develop a trusting relationship that will focus on needs, challenges, strengths, resources, and solutions.
 During the encounter the social worker focuses on learning about the family’s perspective of what they view as their challenges and goals.